beta

 Throughout your career with the Army you receive world class professional training and development that will give you the skills to progress your military career and beyond.
 There are various opportunities for continued education and training throughout your service.

 Career Path.
-All promotion is based on Service requirement, and opportunities will therefore vary between cap badges and trades.
+All promotion is based on Service requirement, opportunities will therefore vary between cap badges and trades.
 Promotion beyond Captain for officers and beyond Private for other ranks is predominantly by selection, dependent on trade and recommendations.
-See CM Handbook Part 3 - Guide to Army CM (accessed through DefNet)
+See Career Management Manual, Soldier Terms of Service, Army Commissioning Regulations and Reserve Land Force Regulations.

 Opportunities to change your cap badge or trade or type of service.
 Subject to Service need, there are opportunities to change what you do in the British Army which can be found on the Digital Transfer app (Digital Transfers (mod.uk)).
 You can transfer to another cap badge or trade; move from the Regulars to the Reserves; potentially move from the Reserves to the Regulars; or transfer to another Service in the Armed Forces.
-The requirements concerning eligibility for these different career moves are detailed and you can find further information in the references below or ask your chain of command or Career Manager for advice.
+The requirements concerning eligibility for these different career moves are detailed and you can find further information within opportunities on the Digital Transfers app or ask your chain of command or Career Manager for advice.

 Opportunities for overseas service: There are opportunities to serve abroad, either unaccompanied or accompanied by your family, not just on exercise or operations.
 If you are interested speak to your Chain of Command or Career Manager about suitable attachments or assignments.